peteroupc/html3dutil/tutorials/camera.md

 * `up` - Array of three elements (X, Y, Z) giving the vector from the center of the camera to the top.
 This is optional.
 The default is [0, 1, 0].

-**`batch3d.setViewMatrix(matrix)`**

-This method allows you to set the view matrix to an arbitrary [4x4 matrix]{@tutorial glmath}.

-* `matrix` - The 4x4 matrix to use.

 <a id=Vertex_Coordinates_in_the_Graphics_System></a>
 ## Vertex Coordinates in the Graphics System

 The concepts of _eye space_, _camera space_, and _world space_, as well as
-the use of matrices related to them, such as _projection_, _view_, _model-view_, and _world_ matrices, are merely conventions, which exist for convenience in the HTML 3D Library and many other 3D graphics libraries.
+the use of matrices related to them, such as _projection_, _view_, _model-view_, and _world_ matrices, are merely conventions, which exist for convenience in many 3D graphics libraries.

-When the graphics pipeline (outside of the HTML 3D Library) draws a triangle, line or point, all it really expects is the location of that primitive's vertices in _clip space_.
+When the graphics pipeline (outside of the 3D graphics library concerned) draws a triangle, line or point, all it really expects is the location of that primitive's vertices in _clip space_.
 A so-called _vertex shader_ communicates those locations to the graphics pipeline using the input it's given.
 Although the vertex shader can use projection, view, and world